 Concrete Driveway Spring Maintenance

 When it comes to low maintenance and cost effective driveway options, concrete takes the reign.
 Asphalt may be more economical to install, however, with the maintenance it requires, the time and money spent in the long run will surpass that of concrete.
 With concrete’s strong composition, it makes it durable and perfect for areas that are frequently used.
 To ensure your concrete driveway lives up to all the benefits it has to offer, make sure it is installed by a reputable and experienced contractor.
 Every step of the concrete installation must be followed to code in order for your concrete driveway to look great for years to come.

 The only maintenance and preventative tip for concrete driveways for spring is to power wash and (re)apply sealer to the driveway.
 De-icing salt may have wreak havoc to your concrete driveway causing flaking, cracking, spalling, pitting & chips.
 Power washing your concrete driveway will rinse off any salt residue from the winter months.
 Apply an epoxy coating on your concrete driveway after all salt has been removed and driveway is dry.
 This will prevent salted water from seeping into the concrete for subsequent winters.
 Make this a routine every 2 – 3 years to keep the salt water at bay.
 For more concrete maintenance tips, here are 5 simple tips you can do.

 Interlock Paver Driveway Spring Maintenance

 Unlike asphalt which is only offered in black, interlock pavers are versatile and can create unique driveway designs.
 Follow simple spring time maintenance to ensure your curb appeal is intact and fix small repairs regularly to avoid the cost of repaving your whole driveway.
+For interlock design ideas for your front entrance and walkway, check article Interlocking Design Ideas For Your Front Entrance and Walkways.
 For additional interlock maintenance tips for your home landscaping, click here.

 Identifying problems on interlock paver driveways: